Convergence rates for an inertial algorithm of gradient type associated to a smooth nonconvex minimization: Conclusions

 Here

 denotes the proximal point operator of the convex function $s f$.

 Obviously, when $f\equiv 0$ then \eqref{fist} becomes the numerical scheme \eqref{generaldiscrete} studied in the present paper.

-We emphasize that \eqref{fist} has a similar formulation as the modified FISTA algorithm studied by Chambolle and Dossal in \cite{ch-do2015} and the convergence of the generated sequences, to a critical point of the objective function $f+g,$ would open the gate for the study of FISTA type algorithms in a nonconvex setting.
-0.5cm
+We emphasize that \eqref{fist} has a similar formulation as the modified FISTA algorithm studied by Chambolle and Dossal in \cite{ch-do2015} and the convergence of the generated sequences to a critical point of the objective function $f+g$ would open the gate for the study of FISTA type algorithms in a non-convex setting.
+0.5cm {\bf Acknowledgment}

+The author is thankful to two anonymous referees for their valuable remarks and suggestions which led to the improvement of the quality of the paper.